Cohomological invariants of hyperelliptic curves of even genus: Introduction

-Moreover, we obtain partial results for general fields, proving in general that the cohomological invariants above are freely generated as a $\op{H}^{\bull}(k_0)$-module by the same elements if $p$ differs from $2$.
-If $p$ is equal to $2$, we show that the cohomological invariants of $\mathscr{M}_2$ and $\mathscr{H}_3$ are the direct sum of a freely generated $\op{H}^{\bull}(k_0)$-module, whose generators are the same as in the algebraically closed case except for the one of highest degree, and a module $K$, which is a submodule of $H^{\bull}(k_0)[4]$ or $H^{\bull}(k_0)[5]$ respectively.
+Moreover, we obtain partial results for non algebraically closed fields, proving in general that the cohomological invariants above are freely generated as a $\op{H}^{\bull}(k_0)$-module by the same elements if $p$ differs from $2$.
+If $p$ is equal to $2$, we show that the cohomological invariants of $\mathscr{M}_2$ can be decomposed in freely generated $\op{H}^{\bull}(k_0)$-module, whose generators are the same as in the algebraically closed case except for the one of highest degree, and a module $K$, which can be seen as a submodule of $\op{H}^{\bull}(k_0)$ shifted in degree by $4$.

-The computation uses heavily Rost's theory of Chow groups with coefficients \cite{Rost}, and its equivariant version, which was first introduced by Guillot in \cite{Guill}.
+The computation uses heavily Rost's theory of Chow groups with coefficients \cite{Rost}, and its equivariant version, which was first introduced by Guillot in \cite{Guillot}.
 This is due to the fact that for a smooth quotient stack $\left[ X /G \right]$ the zero-codimensional equivariant Chow group with coefficients $A^0_{G}(X,\op{H}^{\bull})$ is equal to the ring of cohomological invariants $\op{Inv}^{\bull}(\left[ X/G \right])$.

-Our method is based on the presentation by Vistoli and Arsie \cite[4.7]{VisArs} of the stacks of hyperelliptic curves as the quotient of an open subset of an affine space by a group $G$, which is equal to $GL_2$ for even genera and $PGL_2 \times G_m$ for odd genera.
-We use a technique similar to the stratification method introduced by Vezzosi in \cite{Vez} and used by various authors afterwards (\cite{Guill},\cite{VisMoli}).
-The idea is, given a quotient stack $\left[ X/G \right]$, to construct a stratification $X=X_0\supset X_1 \ldots \supset X_n= \emptyset$ of $X$ such that the geometry of $X_i \! \smallsetminus \!
+Our method is based on the presentation by Arsie and Vistoli \cite[4.7]{ArsieVistoli} of the stacks of hyperelliptic curves as the quotient of an open subset of an affine space by $\textit{GL}_2$.
+We use a technique similar to the stratification method introduced by Vezzosi in \cite{Vezzosi} and used by various authors afterwards (\cite{Guillot},\cite{MolinaVistoli}).
+The idea is, given a quotient stack $\left[ X/G \right]$, to construct an equivariant stratification $X=X_0\supset X_1 \ldots \supset X_n= \emptyset$ of $X$ such that the (equivariant) geometry of $X_i \! \smallsetminus \!
 X_{i+1}$ is simple enough that we can compute inductively the invariants for $X_i$ using the result for $X_{i+1}$ and the localization exact sequence \cite[p.
 356]{Rost}.

 One flaw of our method of computation is that it does not provide any real insight on the product in the ring of cohomological invariants of $\mathscr{H}_g$.
 The reason is that repeatedly applying the localization exact sequence causes loss of information about our elements, making it very difficult to understand what their products should be.